-Mr Siddiqi is a consultant surgeon at Broomfield Hospital in Essex, where he is the lead surgeon for pelvic floor surgery in the Department of General Surgery.
-He also has a private practice at Springfield Hospital.
+Mr Siddiqi is a consultant surgeon at Broomfield Hospital in Essex, where he is the lead surgeon for pelvic floor surgery, lead for surgical site infections and the lead for colorectal robotic surgery.
+He also has a private practice at Springfield Hospital, Ramsay Hospitals and Spire Hartswood.

 Mr Siddiqi has also introduced new and innovative treatments for faecal incontinence and constipation.
-His clinical interests are both surgical and medical, and include the mangement of pelvic floor disorders, pelvic pain, irritable bowel syndrome, functional bowel disorders, and pruritus ani.
+His clinical interests are both surgical and medical, and include the management of pelvic floor disorders, pelvic pain, irritable bowel syndrome, whole gut motility disorders, functional bowel disorders, and pruritus ani.

 Mr Siddiqi completed his undergraduate training at St George’s Hospital Medical School, graduating in 1993.
 He received an MD degree from the University of London in 2008 for his research at the Royal London Hospital on methods to improve detection of the spread of colorectal cancer to the lymph glands using genetic techniques.